mellmo/base-node-container/README.md

 Not meant for production.

-Jenkins build after a successfull PR: [WIP]
+Jenkins build after a successfull PR: [DONE]